matomo-org/piwik-python-api/doc/tracking_api/usage.rst

 Once you have created a compatible request object you can do this::

     from piwikapi.tracking import PiwikTracker
+    import FakeRequest # This is your own class

     headerdict = {
         '<see unit test source or PHP documentation>',